jantman/webhook2lambda2sqs/README.rst

 -----------------

 1. Open an issue for the release; cut a branch off master for that issue.
+2. Run the ``acceptance`` tox environment locally.
-2. Confirm that there are CHANGES.rst entries for all major changes.
+3. Confirm that there are CHANGES.rst entries for all major changes.
-3. Ensure that Travis tests passing in all environments.
+4. Ensure that Travis tests passing in all environments.
-4. Ensure that test coverage is no less than the last release (ideally, 100%).
+5. Ensure that test coverage is no less than the last release (ideally, 100%).
-5. Increment the version number in webhook2lambda2sqs/version.py and add version and release date to CHANGES.rst, then push to GitHub.
+6. Increment the version number in webhook2lambda2sqs/version.py and add version and release date to CHANGES.rst, then push to GitHub.
-6. Confirm that README.rst renders correctly on GitHub.
+7. Confirm that README.rst renders correctly on GitHub.
-7. Upload package to testpypi:
+8. Upload package to testpypi:

    * Make sure your ~/.pypirc file is correct (a repo called ``test`` for https://testpypi.python.org/pypi)
    * ``rm -Rf dist``